Prismatic celebrates 10 consecutive quarters earning the Best Relationship award!

 The nice thing about gathering requirements for integrations is that we know, at the highest level, what integrations do.
 This knowledge allows us to narrow the scope of requirements questions from the beginning.

-Here are standard questions to solicit integration requirements:
+Here are some standard questions to solicit integration requirements:

 • What will cause the integration to run, and how often will it run?